playcanvas/blog/_posts/2016-02-11-moving-playcanv-as-to-https.markdown

 - Geolocation
 - getUserMedia (webcam access)

-Soon it won't be possible to access these Javascript APIs without using a secure HTTPS page.
+Soon it won't be possible to access these JavaScript APIs without using a secure HTTPS page.
 In advance of this time, we want to make sure your hosted PlayCanvas applications can support all these features.

 ### What this means for you